Healthdirect Free Australian health advice you can count on.

 What is a diet?

-A diet involves eating a certain selection of food, usually to improve your health, regulate your weight or cure a disease.
+A diet involves eating a certain selection of foods, usually to regulate your weight, improve your health and reduce your risk of having some health conditions.

 How can I lose weight in a healthy way?

-Your healthy eating plan should include a balanced diet with foods mainly from these 5 healthy food groups:
+Your healthy eating plan should include drinking plenty of water and eating foods mainly from these 5 healthy food groups:

 • different coloured vegetables